-Once security services have been configured for your system (see Section Section 5.5.2.2, "Configure HPSS security services" for details), if both UNIX and Kerberos have been set up, it is possible to configure your system to support both UNIX and Kerberos authentication for the SSM.
+Once security services have been configured for your system (see Section Configure HPSS security services for details), if both UNIX and Kerberos have been set up, it is possible to configure your system to support both UNIX and Kerberos authentication for the SSM.
 If you can log in to the system using the SSM GUI, you can use it to set this up, as described in the Configuring the System Manager authentication for SSM clients section of the HPSS Management Guide.
 If that is not an option because no available authentication mechanism is configured, you can use the procedure that follows to set up support for both authentication mechanisms.
 The combination of UNIX authentication with LDAP authorization is not supported at this time, so it only makes sense to do this if you are using UNIX authorization.

-Table : Field Old New Where server : NUM_AUTH_MECHS 1 2 desc_name = 'SSM server : AUTHN_MECHS1_MECHANISM 0 2 System Manager' server : AUTHN_MECHS1_AUTH_TYPE_KEY 0 1 serverinterfaces : AUTHN_MECH_SET_NUM_MECHS 1 2 server_id = (select server_id from serverinterfaces : AUTHN_MECH_SET_MECHS1 0 2 server where desc_name = 'SSM System Manager') and descriptive_name = 'Administrative Client Interface'
+Table : Field Old New Where server : NUM_AUTH_MECHS 1 2 desc_name = 'SSM System Manager' server : AUTHN_MECHS1_MECHANISM 0 2 server : AUTHN_MECHS1_AUTH_TYPE_KEY 0 1 serverinterfaces : AUTHN_MECH_SET_NUM_MECHS 1 2 server_id = (select server_id from server where desc_name = 'SSM serverinterfaces : AUTHN_MECH_SET_MECHS1 0 2 System Manager\') and descriptive_name = 'Administrative Client Interface'